The Full Circle

 - The time warp also changes clothes and hair (beards suddenly appear), and instantly gives them a social structure and hunting skills (note the pit trap and mammoth tusk).
 Alphan uniforms disappear, but dental work remains.
 When they return through the mist, they are cleaned, shaven, and returned to their uniforms.

 - The nights at the landing site are 2 hours long.
 Evidently Retha is tilted on its axis, perhaps more so than Earth.
 Hence during the summer, days are longer and nights are shorter.
 Perhaps the Alphans also landed at higher latitudes, where the effect is more pronounced (within the tropics it is always about 12 hours day, 12 hours night).
+On Earth, the 65th North parallel, crossing Alaska and Baffin Island, has 2 hours of night in summer.

 From when the rescue mission sets out, they are in range of the planet for 3 days.
 When Koenig has been returned to Alpha Medical Center, there are less than 2 days left.